inlets/inlets.dev/blog/_posts/2021-08-13-measure-and-monitor.md

 >
 > I simply picked the best projects from the CNCF landscape that aligned with the values of [OpenFaaS](https://openfaas.com).
 [NATS](https://nats.io) was chosen for asynchronous messages and was lightweight with good defaults, [Prometheus](https://prometheus.io) managed metrics and auto-scaling alerts and [Kubernetes](https://kubernetes.io) and Docker provided for multi-node orchestration.

 Inlets is a Cloud Native for all of the reasons described above.
 It will run well as a binary on an Intel or ARM server, on Windows, Linux and MacOS.
 It can also be run as a container or as a Kubernetes Pod, and is easy to automate through common tools.

+Who needs a Cloud Native Tunnel?

 You can run it as a developer in the same way you would do a SaaS tunnel, or as as home-lab enthusiast hosting Ingress to a private network, or as a SaaS vendor - federating on-premises customers into your system.
+It's a quick and reliable way to make private services addressable on your own network or the Internet.

 One inlets customer is a large business that sells an on-premises Git solution and a cloud-hosted project management solution.
 They were able to use inlets to integrate their on-premises Git product with their newer cloud-hosted project management tool.
-With more and more traditional on-premises companies like VMware and Dell looking to SaaS models, inlets is positioned perfectly to help traditional companies bridge the gap.
+With more and more traditional on-premises companies like [Dell looking to SaaS models](https://www.crn.com/news/data-center/dell-to-make-all-offerings-as-a-service-says-michael-dell), inlets is well-positioned to help traditional companies bridge that gap.

 Now I'll cover the new changes, and deprecations, followed by a walk-through and explanation of the new Prometheus metrics added in this release.